karlhorky/blog/_posts/from-papercuts-to-standards.md

   `vercel/next.js`

-While we have not yet invested the time to become deeply involved in shaping standards by writing spec docs or becoming a champion, we have at times added feedback in existing discussions or contributed short proposal notes:
+While we have not yet invested the time to become deeply involved in shaping standards by activities like writing spec docs or becoming a TC39 champion, we have at times added feedback in existing discussions or contributed short proposal notes:

 - [Skip parameters in function parameter lists](https://bsky.app/profile/karlhorky.com/post/3lomlbj5gts2m)